bsc-wdc/compss/compss/programming_model/bindings/python/README.txt

 -------

 src
     ├── ext           -> external C module to interact with the COMPSs C/C++ binding └── pycompss      -> Python modules
-        ├── api     -> API modules to be imported by the programmer in the application ├── runtime -> master runtime
+        ├── api       -> API modules to be imported by the programmer in the application ├── functions -> Helper functions
+        ├── matlib    -> Math library
+        ├── runtime   -> master runtime
+        ├── util      -> utilities
         └── worker    -> worker runtime

-apps                -> sample applications

 DEPENDENCIES